-During the first quarter of 2024, our total assets increased \$63 million due primarily to a \$105 million increase in cash, partially offset by a decrease in investment securities.
-During the first quarter of 2024 total liabilities increased \$74 million due to an increase in borrowings, partially offset by a decrease in deposits.
-The \$272 million decrease in deposits was primarily due to a \$297 million decrease in brokered certificates of deposit.
-The \$349 million of additional borrowings were used to replace maturing brokered deposits and increase our on-balance sheet cash balances.
+During the first quarter of 2024, six months ended June 30, 2024, our total assets increased \$63 million decreased \$126 million due primarily to a \$105 million increase \$118 million decrease in cash, investment securities as we are not purchasing new investment securities to replace principal paydowns in our portfolio.
+During the six months ended June 30, 2024, total liabilities decreased \$108 million due to a decrease in deposits partially offset by a decrease in investment securities.
+During the first quarter of 2024 total liabilities increased \$74 million due to an increase in borrowings, partially offset by a decrease in deposits. borrowings.
+The \$272 million \$231 million decrease in deposits was primarily due to a \$297 \$269 million decrease in brokered certificates of deposit.
+The \$349 million \$141 million of additional borrowings were used to replace maturing brokered deposits and increase our on-balance sheet cash balances, deposits.